 Camping is also available at Molokai’s State Forest Reserve.
-Located in central Molokai, the Waikolu Lookout is accessible by 4-WD vehicle.
+Located in central Molokai, the Waikolu Lookout is accessible by four-wheel-drive vehicles.
 No drinking water is available, but the site does have picnic facilities, restrooms and spectacular views of Waikolu Valley.
 The maximum stay is two nights.
 For permits, call (808) 984-8100.

 Papohaku Beach Park and One Alii Park

 Papohaku Beach Park and One Alii Park on Molokai’s west side has restrooms, drinking water, outdoor showers, grills, and picnic facilities.
 Papohaku Beach Park fronts Hawaii’s longest white sand beach (over three miles long).
 One Alii Park, meanwhile, was said to be a favorite playground for Hawaii’s alii (royalty).